-In our neighbourhood the Christmas lights seem to be up all year – they must have figured there are so many festivals throughout the year it’s easier to just leave the lights on From Deepavali to Chinese New Year.
-The jingle bells in the supermarkets and malls started a few weeks later than usually this year, maybe that’s why I wasn’t quite ready for December when it finally came.
+In our neighbourhood the Christmas lights you normally see only in December seem to be up all year.
+They must have figured there are so many festivals throughout the year, it’s easier to just leave the lights on from Deepavali to Chinese New Year.
+The jingle bells in the supermarkets and malls started a few weeks later than usual this year, maybe that’s why I wasn’t quite ready for December when it finally came.
 But now it’s here!

 We had a head start last week and demolished a load of Ikea gingerbread dough.